-Dealing with diaper rash can be a painful, frustrating experience for babies and parents alike.
+Dealing with diaper rash can be a painful, frustrating experience for babies and parents alike, and learning the proper diaper rash treatment techniques can be just as stressful.

 What is Diaper Rash?

 Diaper rash is a painful skin inflammation that appears as a bright red patch on babies’ bottoms and legs.
-While diaper rash can be uncomfortable for babies –– and distressing for parents –– the condition will typically fade in two to three days.
+While diaper rash can be uncomfortable for babies –– and distressing for parents –– even a bad diaper rash will typically fade in two to three days.

 There are multiple types of diaper rashes parents should watch out for.
-Learning to spot these different diaper rash types can help parents identify the root cause of their baby’s outbreak, and expedite proper treatment.
+Learning to spot these different diaper rash types can help parents identify the root cause of their baby’s outbreak and expedite proper treatment, from diaper rash ointment to proper aftercare.

 What Causes Diaper Rash?